Drusillas Park – Zoe from Juggling on Roller Skates has kindly written about Drusillas Park in East Sussex for us.

 Close Encounter Experiences

-Drusilla’s was set up years ago as a zoo, the rest of the attractions have evolved over time.
+Drusilla’s Park was set up years ago as a zoo, the rest of the attractions have evolved over time.
 The zoo itself can take a good half day to explore and the animals on display are not only varied and exotic, but clearly well looked after and happy in their environment.
 We particularly enjoy visiting the meerkats, red pandas and penguins.
 There are fantastic walk through experience where you can feed lorikeets and meet lemurs up close.
 The zoo also offers a range of close encounter experiences, where visitors can help the keepers and feed the animals…great for a Birthday treat or special occasion.
 Drusilla’s promotes a strong conservation ethos with many of the animals being involved in breeding programmes to ensure the future survival of a species.

 Outdoor Play Area